SkrFractals/Comparser/README.md

 ### NaN:
 \_
 "Not a number" is a result of an undefined operation, or a wrongly parsed expression.
-It can also be used as a discard argument, which would prompt it's efault expression if it has any.
+It can also be used as a discard argument, which would prompt its default expression if it has any.

 ### Strings:
 "string"